 Think indoor fun.
 Great Wolf Lodge is centrally located for your Dallas-Fort Worth explorations and it is a complete lodging and entertainment experience for the whole family.
 From wave pools and water slides to a ropes course and a bowling alley, there plenty of fun choices for every age.
 There are character appearances, arts and craft activities, and a pajama party story time in the evenings.

 While the kids are engaged in supervised activities, parents can take a break in the Elements Spa or squeeze in a workout in the fitness center.
 There’s also a Scooops Kids Spa—the perfect place for some Mom and daughter time.

 As if all of that convenience is not enough, the rooms are designed with families in mind.
 There are standard hotel-type rooms, but the real jewels are the themed suites with fun sleeping areas for the kids made to look like cabins, wolf dens, or safari tents.
 For even more space, including separate master bedrooms and dining areas, the premium suites sleep up to eight.
 Click here to get all the details on a Great Wolf Escape.

-1 Great Place to Eat: El Fenix
+1 Great Place to Eat in Dallas with Kids (or Grapevine): El Fenix

 Think cheese.
 Lots of cheese.
 A trip to Texas is not complete without eating Tex-Mex food.
 From tacos and tostados to quesadillas and enchiladas, Texas-style Mexican food is served with heaping bowls of chips and salsa and plenty of cheese melted on almost everything.
 The tastiest and most convenient choice for Tex-Mex in the Metroplex is the family-owned chain, El Fenix.